 (b) impose liabilities on any person (other than the State) in respect of anything done or omitted to be done before the day of its publication.

-[Schedule 1 amended by No. 43 of 2000 s.
-62.]

 [Schedule 2 omitted under the Reprints Act 1984 s.
 7(4)(e).]

 Notes

-1 This is a compilation of the School Education Act 1999 and includes the amendments made by the other written laws referred to in the following table 1a.
+1 This reprint is a compilation as at 16 March 2007 of the School Education Act 1999 and includes the amendments made by the other written laws referred to in the following table 1a.
 The table also contains information about any reprint.

 Compilation table